dima-ser/homestuff/README.md

 - This is not a comprehensive IT asset management tool, for that there's Snipe-IT.
 HomeStuff is for basic home use only.
 - No labels/barcodes/QR codes
 - No multi-user support, one user only
-- US-focused only (no multi-currency or localization support)
+- US-centric (no multi-currency or localization support).

 # Installation (Docker)
 Docker image hosted on DockerHub (private repo).
 To pull, use `docker pull dimaser/homestuff` You may need to first log in to DockerHub since it's a private repo.
 To log in, use `docker login`